Innovative Entrepreneurship: Managing Business Risks

 You mention that this is a method of testing hypotheses for startups in the context of post-war economic recovery.
 How exactly will this help in the context of recovery?
 What are the advantages?
 How best to use this?

-D.S.: From the perspective of behavioural finance, that is, psychology in business, if a person doesn't understand something, they perceive it as danger.
+D.S.: From the perspective of behavioral finance, that is, psychology in business, if a person doesn't understand something, they perceive it as danger.
 Conversely, if something becomes more understandable to you, you treat it with more trust.
 This is how heuristics and biases work.
 Add to this the principles of system dynamics or the theory of constraints, and you'll see how the speed of movement and the amount of money in the innovation and startup ecosystem will increase.

 In software engineering, there's a concept called abstraction.
 And it's not what we're used to perceiving as something general and meaningless.
 On the contrary, it's a mathematical construction that can interact with other abstractions.
 Software architecture is created on such abstractions, but to do this, you need to know and understand them.